rasmus4200/level-up-ios/basics/optionals/mechanics.md

 let noNumber: Int? = Optional.none // `none` is the Enum type for no value
 ```

 We don’t really use them all.
-But there are handy for gaining insight into how Swift _Optional_ s are implemented.
+But there are handy for gaining insight into how Swift Optionals are implemented.
 And for known what is going on behind the scenes.

 ### Summary